 A: All the families dedicating children will line up and walk to the auditorium together.
 Typically, as the first song ends they will be guided onto the stage.
 As the families stand facing the congregation, the pastor will explain the meaning of Child Dedication.
 They then will give a charge to the parents, asking them to raise their child in a Godly fashion.
 Afterward, they will give a charge to the congregation, asking them to encourage and uphold the parents in their commitment.
 Lastly, a pastor or leader will pray a blessing over each family.
 Please note that this ceremony does not grant your child "salvation" or make them a "member" of Lifehouse Church.
 We believe those types of decisions can only be made by a person once they reach an age of maturity.

 Q: HOW SHOULD WE PREPARE FOR A CHILD DEDICATION CEREMONY?

 A: Once our office receives your application, you will be sent additional details at least 2 weeks before the event.
 Before participating in the service, all parents are required to attend a child dedication class, which is offered the week before the event.
-If you have any questions, please feel free to contact our Children's Pastor by emailing firstname.lastname@example.org
+If you have any questions, please feel free to contact our Children's Pastor by emailing email@example.com